-Our beliefs come from our parents, teachers, the media and the culture.
+Our beliefs come from our parents, teachers, the media, and culture.

-If you are a good observer, traveling abroad and observing other cultures can prove you that most of your beliefs about life are simply made up by people who are not better than you.
-You can clearly see that many other cultures do OK without believing what your culture believes to be the stone cold truth.
+If you are a good observer, traveling abroad and observing other cultures can prove to you that most of your beliefs about life are simply made up by people who are not better than you.
+You can clearly see that many other cultures do OK without believing what your culture believes to be the stone-cold truth.

 I hear a lot of 40+ men that talk about “I am too old for this, too old for that” etc.